-35.7.1 Emergency Planning and Preparedness.
-Assisted living community facilities shall develop policies, procedures, plans, staff training, and safety practices for the protection of life prior to and during an emergency condition.
-Such policies, procedures, plans, staff training, resident training, and safety practices shall be developed and implemented in accordance with applicable provisions of Chapter 4 of the International Fire Code, as adopted by the Rules and Regulations of the Safety Fire Commissioner.
-The provisions of this Section 35.7 shall be incorporated into the plans, training and safety practices developed by the facility.
+35.7.1 Emergency Planning and Preparedness and Emergency Egress and Relocation Drills.
+Assisted living community facilities shall develop policies, procedures, plans, staff training, safety practices, and emergency egress and relocation drills for the protection of life prior to and during an emergency condition accordance with Sections 4.7, 4.8 and 4.9.